OpenCobolIDE/OpenCobolIDE/doc/source/download.rst

           PyQt5 by default.
 To force the use of PyQt4, you should set the ``QT_API`` environment variable to ``pyqt4``.

+.. note:: starting from v4.6.2, the name of the executable is lowercase:
+          opencobolide instead of OpenCobolIDE.

 Windows
 -------